-And hey—I get it.
+And hey — we get it.
 Learning how to actually write OKRs in the first place can feel like a daunting challenge on top of starting a new job.
 Luckily, you’ve come to the right place.
 Our team has created a terrific class called OKRs 101 that will teach you the building blocks of OKRs and guide you in writing your first set.
 We also have pages and pages of OKR examples to help inspire and tons of FAQs if and when questions arise.
 Best of all?
-It’s all free.
+It’s totally free!

 Thanks for writing in, Isaac, and best of luck!